 The BLACK+DECKER ac unit offers immediate and uninterrupted comfort to your camping experience.
 It features easy-to-use LED electronic controls.
-It is also quiet while you sleep with 75dB on high setting.
-Transport is not an issue as it comes with rolling castors and side carrying handles.
+It is also quiet while you sleep with 75dB in a high setting.
+Transport is not an issue as it comes with rolling casters and side carrying handles.
 You can maneuver it into place easily.

 - Remote control.
 Enjoy the convenience of accessing the features anywhere.

 - LED digital display.
-Control panel and display are easy-to-see and simple to operate.
+The Control panel and display are easy to see and simple to operate.

 - Easy mobility.
 Easy transport with castors and integrated carry handles.

 - Even though it has wheels, still clunky to move around